Bwc9876/git-from-scratch/index.typ

 Some important terms:

-- `HEAD`: the current head of the branch your working on
+- `HEAD`: the current head of the branch you're working on
 - index: the staging area that files get added to with `git add`
 - working tree: the current structure of your project, unstaged changes